zhihw/VoiceChanger/README.md

    ```
 ## Testing the Application

-To ensure the Voice Changer Application works as expected, we have included a set of unit tests.
-These tests cover the core functionalities of the application, including audio processing and effect application.
+To make sure the voice changer application works as expected, I've included a set of test scripts.
+Since the audio effect requires manual judgment of the test results, unittest was not used in this test.

 ### Running Tests